FBorowiec/FBorowiec/README.md

 - [Developer productivity](https://github.com/FBorowiec/developer_productivity) - Materials for my developer productivity course
 - [Server setup for dockerized websites](https://github.com/FBorowiec/server_setup_for_websites_using_docker) - In this repository I setup a server with a website and an access to Grafana connected to a postgresql database, all using Docker containers.
-- [Web3](https://github.com/FBorowiec/web3) - Basic contracts created on the ethereum network.
+- [Web3](https://github.com/FBorowiec/web3) - Basic contracts created on the Ethereum network.
-- [Design patterns C++](https://github.com/FBorowiec/design_patterns_cpp) - This is my Design Patterns repository containing state of the art examples of practical usage of Design Patterns in modern C++.
+- [Design patterns C++](https://github.com/FBorowiec/design_patterns_cpp) - This is my Design Patterns repository containing state-of-the-art examples of practical usage of Design Patterns in modern C++.
-- [Design patterns Python](https://github.com/FBorowiec/design_patterns_python) - My Design Patterns repository containing state of the art examples of practical usage of Design Patterns in Python.
+- [Design patterns Python](https://github.com/FBorowiec/design_patterns_python) - My Design Patterns repository with state-of-the-art examples of practical usage of Design Patterns in Python.
 - [TDD with gtest](https://github.com/FBorowiec/tdd_with_gtest) - This is the repository where I keep all the relevant information about Test Driven Development with C++ and GTest.
 - [TDD with python](https://github.com/FBorowiec/tdd_with_python) - This is the repository where I keep all the relevant information about Test Driven Development with Python.